sooriyaarachchi/pybites.github.io-src/content/itertools_by_example.md

 ### 5. Groupby to count amount of keys for specific value in dic

-Count the number of keys for a value, for example count the number of users (keys) that have email as pref (value) in a user_prefs dict:
+Count the number of keys for a value, for example count the number of users (keys) that have email as pref (value) in a user_prefs dict.

+This example is based on the one I found at [pymotw](https://pymotw.com/2/itertools/).

 	# set up dict
 	users = 'tim bob julian sue fred frank maria'.split()